 B.2.2 Reference software encoder

-To cipher the bits ‘selected for encryption’ as defined in Annex A, the VIMAF reference software encoder ciphers the ‘cipherable’ bits with a pseudo-randomized bitstream file (i.e. ciphertext file) as input.
+To cipher the bits ‘selected for encryption’ as defined in Annex A, the reference software encoder ciphers the ‘cipherable’ bits with a pseudo-randomized bitstream file (i.e. ciphertext file) as input.

-The modified JM or HM reference software encoder only change the entropy coding as described in following figure.
+The reference software encoder ISO/IEC 14496-5 or ISO/IEC 23008-8 are modified by only changing the entropy coding as described in Figure B.1.

+Figure B.1 — Reference Software Encoder

 B.2.3 Reference software decoder

-To decode and decrypt bitstream where the bits ‘selected for encryption’ are ciphered, the VIMAF reference software decoder deciphers the ‘cipherable’ bits defined in Annex A with a pseudo-randomized bitstream file (i.e. ciphertext file) as input.
+To decode and decrypt bitstream where the bits ‘selected for encryption’ are ciphered, the reference software decoder deciphers the ‘cipherable’ bits defined in Annex A with a pseudo-randomized bitstream file (i.e. ciphertext file) as input.

-The modified JM or HM reference software decoder only change the entropy decoding as described in following figure.
+The reference software encoder ISO/IEC 14496-5 or ISO/IEC 23008-8 are modified by only changing the entropy decoding as described in Figure B.2.

+Figure B.2 — Reference Software Decoder

 B.2.4 Source code

-The VIMAF reference software and the conformance files are published in MPEG Gitlab repository: http://mpegx.int-evry.fr/software/whamidou/MPEGA-CSE.git
+The reference software and the conformance files are available at: https://standards.iso.org/iso-iec/15444/-5/ed-2/en/amd/1.

-The repository contains the modified JM and HM reference software with the same original structure, and the associated command lines.
+The repository contains the modified ISO/IEC 14496-5 and ISO/IEC 23008-8 reference software with the same original structure, and the associated command lines.
 A readme.txt is provided to explain how to produce the executable in a Windows or Linux environment.
-But to encrypt (and decrypt) the parameter ‘--Encryption’ (and ‘--Decryption’ respectively) must be added in the command line to generate encrypted bitstream (or to decrypt the bitstream).
+But to encrypt (and decrypt), the parameter ‘--Encryption’ (and ‘--Decryption’ respectively) needs to be added in the command line to generate encrypted bitstream (or to decrypt the bitstream).

 B.3 Conformance points

-Conformant files is a set of encrypted bitstream (with CSE), and must be readable by the VIMAF reference software decoder and by original JM or HM reference software decoder.
-But in only VIMAF reference software decoder can reconstruct perfectly the deciphered video, while the original JM or HM reference software decoder can only display non-intelligible content.
+Conformant files are a set of encrypted bitstreams (with CSE) and can be readable by the reference software decoder and by the original ISO/IEC 14496-5 or ISO/IEC 23008-8 reference software decoder.
+But only the reference software decoder provided by this annex can reconstruct perfectly the deciphered video, while the original ISO/IEC 14496-5 or ISO/IEC 23008-8 reference software decoder can only display non-intelligible content.

 To ensure conformance and verify the correct reconstruction after deciphering, each encrypted file with CSE is associated with a reconstructed YUV file.

-Moreover, a set of ISOBMFF file format is also available.
-Those files contain the encrypted bitstream and all the encryption information (as defined in CENC ISO/IEC 23001-7) necessary to decrypt properly the media.
+Moreover, a set of ISOBMFF file format files is also available.
+Those files contain the encrypted bitstream and all the encryption information (as defined in ISO/IEC 23001-7) necessary to decrypt properly the media.